Arale Norimaki: In popular culture

 In the 1985 Hong Kong film My Lucky Stars, Jackie Chan's character appears in an Arale costume while working undercover in a theme park.

 Discussing Mario's center of gravity in a strategy guide for the 1996 video game Super Mario 64, creator Shigeru Miyamoto said Mario "sort of runs like Arale-chan, with the correct sense of weight in the body."

 Japanese comedian Hōsei Yamasaki dressed up as Arale, doing her signature "Kiiin" and "N'cha" on the Downtown no Gaki no Tsukai ya Arahende!!
 Cosplay Bus Tour series.
 Because of failing to complete his task (getting spaghetti for the entire cast) he then had to fly to Italy to get spaghetti for the entire cast and crew, dressed as Arale all the way.

-An episode of the American TV show America's Funniest Home Videos featured a video with a cutout of Arale that people could stick their head through, only to have it fall down.
+Several episodes of the American TV show America's Funniest Home Videos feature a video in which a man falls down after sticking his head through a cutout of Arale.
+The video first appears in Season 1, Episode 3.

 The 2004 Samurai Champloo episode "Bogus Booty" has a scene where Mugen impersonates Arale's signature run by sticking his arms out and making the sound "Kiiin".

 The main character of the 2018 video game Dragon Quest Builders 2, for which Toriyama was the character designer, runs with their hands out like Arale.

 Korean mixed martial artist Seo Hee Ham is nicknamed "Arale-chan" in Japan due to her appearance outside of the ring bearing resemblance to the fictional character.